verana-labs/verana.foundation-website/content/page/learn-vt-business-models.md

 ### Subscription based Validation Process

-Based on configured issuance and verification policies, if schema is not OPEN, to get granted a permission, an `Applicant` must run a Validation Process. `Applicant` starts the Validation Process by selecting an existing `Validator` Permission.
-Validation Process may require payment of fees, as defined by the `Validator` in its permission.
-Fees are usually charged using a yearly subscription which means applicant must renew its permission each year, else it expires.
+Based on the configured issuance and verification policies, if a schema is not marked as **OPEN**, an `Applicant` must complete a **Validation Process** to be granted a permission.
+The `Applicant` initiates this process by selecting an existing `Validator` permission.
+Each `Validator` defines its own terms, which may include the payment of fees.
+These fees are typically charged as a **yearly subscription**, requiring the `Applicant` to renew their permission annually.
+If the subscription is not renewed, the permission will **expire** automatically.

 Fee Structure: